 Four ways to ace the short answer responses on your City Year application

 As you make your way through the City Year application, you may find it challenging to respond to the short-answer questions.
 Fear not!
-We’re here to help.
-Here are some tips to help you tell your story and communicate your motivation to join City Year.
+We’re here with a few tips to help you tell your story and communicate your motivation to join City Year.

 These suggestions are not a comprehensive list, nor are you expected to incorporate all of them in your short answer response.
 Rather, they provide a helpful starting point to get you one step closer to serving with City Year.

 We want to know what inspires you — and we know that inspiration takes many forms.
-If you have a passion for serving others through a cause greater than yourself, here is your chance to tell us all about it.
+If you have a passion for serving your community, here is your chance to tell us all about it.
+Tell us about a book drive you participated in or a community service event you helped to organize.
 We want to know what brought you to City Year and why our mission to support students and schools resonates with you.
 What attracted you to City Year over other opportunities?
-How does the opportunity to serve with City Year connect to your core values?
+How does the chance to serve with City Year connect to your values and past experiences?

-Admissions staff at City Year read countless applications over the course of the year.
+Admissions staff at City Year read countless applications over the course of the application cycle.
 Stories are more memorable than bullets on a resume.
-Personally, what strikes me most are short answer responses where applicants tell their stories of service or their perseverance through challenges.
+The most compelling applications include short answer responses where applicants tell their stories of helping others, being helped by mentors or other caring adults, or their perseverance through challenges.
 Tell us your story and how that connects to your desire to join City Year.
-Be yourself.
+Be yourself and stay true to your own story.
 Your voice and lived experience matter to us.

 We have a saying at City Year: “Never forget the human element of our work.”
-We are a team-based organization at every level, and as an AmeriCorps member you will be working and serving with a team of fellow AmeriCorps members.
+We are a team-based organization at every level, and as an AmeriCorps member, you will be working and serving with a diverse and dynamic team of your peers.
 Expressing what you will bring to the team is important for us in understanding your motivation to serve.

 Additionally, keep in mind the communities and students we serve.
-This work can be difficult and at times exhausting, but it can also be inspiring and life-changing.
-Giving students your best self every day is important to our mission of helping students achieve at high levels, set meaningful goals and realize their full potential.
+This work can be difficult and, at times, exhausting, but it can also be inspiring and life changing.
+Showing up as your best self is important to our mission of helping students thrive, set meaningful goals and realize their full potential.
 When times get tough for our students, they need to know that you will be there with the same energy and commitment on the challenging days along with the great ones.